Back to Blog

 6. The tooth is restored, usually with a crown or permanent filling, to protect it and restore function

-The procedure is generally described as comparable to having a filling placed, and the discomfort associated with the infection often reduces significantly following treatment.
+Modern root canal treatment is carried out with precision instruments and techniques.
+Most patients report that the procedure is comparable to having a filling placed, and the discomfort associated with the infection often reduces significantly following treatment.

 When Should You Seek a Professional Dental Assessment?